chavacava/gusano/DEVELOPING.md

 # Developer's Guide

-This document explains how to build, test, and develop features for revive.
+This document explains how to build, test, and develop features for `gusano`.

 ## Installation